The Sport of Cricket Explained with Pictures, Videos, and Plain English

 Notice: No, wide and dead balls are all illegal deliveries and the bowler has to bowl them again.
 In case of no and wide ball one run is awarded to the batting team.
 All three deliveries are decided and judged by the on-field umpires.

-Cricket has evolved over the years and now there are three different forms of the game that are practiced at international level.
+Cricket has evolved over the years and now there are three different forms of the game that are practiced at the international level.

-Just like all other professional games cricket has also a governing body that controls and organizes everything associated to it.
-The governing body of cricket is known as International Cricket council or ICC.
-The ICC is responsible for organizing the cricket's major tournaments, imposing the anti-corruption laws and appointing the match officials.
+Just like all other professional games cricket has also a governing body that controls and organizes everything associated with it.
+The governing body of cricket is known as the International Cricket Council or ICC.
+The ICC is responsible for organizing cricket's major tournaments, imposing anti-corruption laws, and appointing match officials.
 An important thing to notice is that unlike other major sports ICC is not responsible for making the laws of the game and organizing friendly series between its member countries.
 ICC was established in early 1909, back then Lord's stadium in London was the head office, but recently it has been shifted to Dubai Cricket Stadium.

 The member countries of ICC can play International cricket and can participate in ICC tournaments.
 Each member country has its own cricket board that is responsible for organizing the domestic cricket within its domain and organizing the series with other countries through inter-board communication.
-There are 10 full members, 36 associate members and 59 affiliate members of ICC.
-A full list of all these countries can be found by visiting the website listed in resources section.
+There are 10 full members, 36 associate members, and 59 affiliate members of ICC.
+A full list of all these countries can be found by visiting the website listed in the resources section.